zilliztech/claude-context/packages/mcp/README.md

 #### Embedding Provider Configuration

-Code Context MCP supports multiple embedding providers.
+Claude Context MCP supports multiple embedding providers.
 Choose the one that best fits your needs:

 > 💡 **Tip**: You can also use [global environment variables](../../docs/getting-started/environment-variables.md) for easier configuration management across different MCP clients.